 One of the most frequent considerations for travelers to Amsterdam is when to visit, and you should consider February for an off-season trip if you don't mind the chilly weather but want to save money on your travels.

 In February, the major tourist attractions aren't deserted by any means, but there will be fewer crowds.
 To beat the weather, Amsterdam offers tourists plenty of tasty options to keep warm, including hot stroopwafel pauses on the Museumplein (Museum Square) and fondue at local Swiss enclaves.

-Fortunately, if you bundle up properly and remember to bring the right gear to stay warm, February is a wonderful month to see Amsterdam, either for the first time or as a seasoned tourist.
+Fortunately, if you bundle up and remember to bring the right gear to stay warm, February is a wonderful month to see Amsterdam, either for the first time or as a seasoned tourist.

 Amsterdam Weather in February

 Although February is Amsterdam's coldest month, you won't find much snow this time of year since temperatures rarely drop below freezing.
 Plus, the likelihood of precipitation drops throughout the month, and February is much drier than fall or early winter.
 Over the course of the entire month, the average rainfall is under 2 inches.

 - Average high: 42 degrees Fahrenheit (6 degrees Celsius)